-You can also get the offset or virtual address of the i-th occurrence of string a [i].
-The indexes are one-based, so the first occurrence would be a[1] the second one a[2] and so on.
+You can also get the offset or virtual address of the i-th occurrence of string \$a by using @a[i].
+The indexes are one-based, so the first occurrence would be @a[1] the second one @a[2] and so on.
 If you provide an index greater then the number of occurrences of the string, the result will be a NaN (Not A Number) value.